oobabooga/text-generation-webui/02-‐-Default-and-Notebook-Tabs.md

 It contains the following additional button:

-* **Regenerate**: generates starting from your previous input while discarding the last output.
+* **Regenerate**: uses your previous input for generation while discarding the last output.